MikeDev101/cloudlink/README.md

 ![CLOUDLINK 4 BANNER](https://user-images.githubusercontent.com/12957745/188282246-a221e66a-5d8a-4516-9ae2-79212b745d91.png)

-# Cloudlink v0.2.0
+# Cloudlink
 CloudLink is a free and open-source websocket solution optimized for Scratch.
-Originally created as a cloud variables alternative, it can function as a multi-purpose websocket framework for other projects.
+Originally created as a cloud variables alternative, it can function as a multipurpose websocket framework for other projects.
-**THIS VERSION OF CLOUDLINK IS STILL UNDER DEVELOPMENT.
-DO NOT USE IN A PRODUCTION ENVIRONMENT.**

 # 💡 Features 💡

 ### 🪶 Fast and lightweight
 CloudLink can run on minimal resources.
 At least 25MB of RAM and any reasonably capable CPU can run a CloudLink server.

 ### 🌐 Essential networking tools